Working With Children Policy

 Candidates who are required to undergo a WWCC as a condition of working or volunteering at Glen Waverley South Primary School will not receive reimbursement for any costs associated with the WWCC.

 Glen Waverley South Primary School will assess and verify the suitability of staff and volunteers who will work with children.

 Police Records Check

 A police records check gives information about a person’s past criminal record and is only valid at the time of issue.
-GWSPS may require a criminal record check in addition to a WWC check.
-The WWC check is valid for 5 years (unless revoked).
+Glen Waverley South Primary School may require a criminal record check in addition to a WWCC.
+The WWCC is valid for 5 years (unless revoked).
 During this time, cardholders continue to be checked for new relevant offences or disciplinary findings from professional bodies such as the Victorian Institute of Teaching.
-In addition, not all criminal offences are relevant to the WWC check.
-Broadly, the WWC check considers serious sexual and violent drug offences.
-A staff member or volunteer is required to undertake a WWC check even if they have already completed a police records check.
+In addition, not all criminal offences are relevant to the WWCC.
+Broadly, the WWCC considers serious sexual and violent drug offences.
+A staff member or volunteer is required to undertake a WWCC even if they have already completed a police records check.